Wavy Transformer: Experiments

 \subsubsection{GLUE Fine-tuning Performance}

-The GLUE \cite{wang2018glue} benchmark provides a comprehensive suite of natural language understanding tasks such as sentence similarity (STS-B), paraphrase detection (MRPC, QQP), and textual entailment (RTE) that serve as critical tests for evaluating the performance of pretrained language models.
+The GLUE \cite{wang2018glue} benchmark provides a comprehensive suite of natural language understanding tasks that serve as critical tests for evaluating the performance of pretrained language models.
 In our experiment, we fine-tuned each pretrained BERT-like model on each GLUE task dataset for demonstrating advantages of Wavy Transformer over baseline methods.

-Table \ref{tab:glue_results} reports the mean GLUE scores (across three random seeds) for each task, as achieved by BERT models employing various residual connections.
-The mixed (Diffusion + Wave) residual model achieves the highest overall GLUE score, driving most of its gains through stronger performance on CoLA, SST-2, RTE and WNLI compared to the pure Diffuse or Wave variants.
-Although it dips slightly on STS-B, the mixed approach clearly balances improvements across both classification and inference tasks.
+As summarized in Table~\ref{tab:glue_results}, the mixed residual with the momentum-only variant (Mix with Light Wave) attains the best macro average over the 10 metrics ($+1.99$ over Diffusion).
+Gains are concentrated on CoLA, QNLI, RTE, WNLI, and especially STS-B (\(+12.65\) vs.\ Diffusion), while remaining competitive on MNLI-m; minor regressions appear on SST-2, MRPC, QQP, and MNLI-mm.
+The Mix with Full Wave variant reaches the top SST-2 but underperforms overall due to a large STS-B drop with the corrected evaluator.
 Together with Table \ref{tab:ppl_mlm}, these results strongly suggest (i) that Wavy Transformer can capture different features unattainable by conventional diffusive connections, and (ii) that combining these different types of features can enhance BERT’s performance on NLP tasks.